 Travelers sensitive to abdominal bloating should avoid carbonated beverages and foods that can increase gas production.

-In most cases, travelers with simple colds or coughs can fly but should observe good personal and cough hygiene.
+In most cases, travelers with simple colds or coughs can fly but should observe respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.
 Travelers with an active communicable disease (other than a mild cold or cough) should delay flying until no longer infectious.
 Chickenpox, measles, influenza, tuberculosis, and gastroenteritis are of particular concern.

 Persons with psychiatric disorders whose behavior is unpredictable, aggressive, disorganized, disruptive, or unsafe should not travel by air.
 Persons with psychotic disorders who are stabilized on medication and accompanied by a knowledgeable companion may be able to fly.